-Because I have power over my schedule, I also have the power to say no to things, to change my book launch dates (like I did when the Italy guide took longer than anticipated and again when I was ill over the winter and fell behind on my France guide), and to otherwise shift things around.
+Because I have power over my schedule, I also have the power to say no to things.
 I’ve also made it a priority to reduce my urgent deadline-driven projects, take on more relaxed ongoing work, and to raise my rates so that I don’t have to work so many hours to make ends meet.

 Aren’t you distracted, being in a new place?

 Actually, no. I’m energized and inspired by it.
 Some of my best work happens the first week after I arrive somewhere new.

 How do you balance work and exploration on the road?
 Is it a tough thing to juggle?